OData/odataorg.github.io/_libraries/OpenUI5.md

   - source: openui5.org
     link: http://openui5.org/
 ---
-OpenUI5 is a JavaScript library maintained by SAP SE that is designed for building interactive business aplications.
+OpenUI5 is a JavaScript library maintained by SAP SE that is designed for building interactive business applications.
 It supports data binding using OData protocol.